 Purple Hands: Raynaudís Symptoms

-The fingers first turn white because of the contracting of the blood vessels.
-This moves blood away from the skin’s surface and deeper into the centre of the fingers.
-They then turn purple because the oxygen in the blood in the finger is used up and the blood isn’t replaced as quickly as it should be.
+Your hands then turn purple because the oxygen in the blood is used up and the blood isn’t replaced as quickly as it should be.
 The redness and throbbing happens because the blood vessels have opened up again and moved closer to the skin, allowing blood to return to the fingers.

 Primary or Secondary Raynaud’s?

 Purple fingers during an attack of Raynaud’s could be a sign of secondary Raynaud’s – where the condition is caused by an underlying disease.
 This is because fingers only tend to go purple in more serious cases of Raynaud’s, and primary Raynaud’s (where the condition exists by itself) is generally very mild.

 In more severe cases of Raynaud’s, there are more risks of complications occurring, including ulcers and scarring developing on the affected fingers.

 Other Useful Pages

 If you haven't quite found what you're looking for here, we have a tonne of other informational pages for you to take a look at.

 The Last Word on Purple Hands and Raynaud's Disease